-Appeals must be submitted in writing on the Satisfactory Academic Progress / Financial Aid Suspension Appeal Form available online or from the Financial Aid Office.
+Appeals must be submitted in writing on the Satisfactory Academic Progress / Financial Aid Suspension Appeal Form available online or from the One Stop, Room 1300.
 The appeal must include a thorough explanation of the circumstances that affected academic progress.
 If applicable the appeal must include supporting documentation beyond the written explanation.
-Appeals must be submitted to the Financial Aid Office to evaluate for an approval or denial.
+Appeals must be submitted to the One Stop, ROom 1300, to be evaluated for an approval or denial.
 A written decision on the appeal will be emailed to the student.

 Download Satisfactory Academic Progress / Financial Aid Suspension Appeal Form (PDF)